ActivityWatch/activitywatch/README.md

 The goal of ActivityWatch is simple: *Enable the collection of as much valuable lifedata as possible without compromising user privacy.*

-We've worked towards this goal by creating a application for safe storage of the data on the users local machine and as well as a set of watchers which record data such as:
+We've worked towards this goal by creating an application for safe storage of the data on the users local machine and as well as a set of watchers which record data such as:

  - Currently active application and the title of its window
  - Currently active browser tab and it's title and URL